-PEORIA - January is National Cervical Cancer Awareness Month.
-According to the American Cancer Society, 13,800 women in the U.S. will be diagnosed with cervical cancer and 4,290 will lose their lives to the disease this year.
+PONTIAC - January is National Cervical Cancer Awareness Month.
+According to the American Cancer Society, about 14-thousand women in the U.S. will be diagnosed with cervical cancer, and more than 42-hundred will lose their lives to the disease this year.

-However, unlike many cancers, we know what causes nearly 99% of all cervical cancer cases: the human papillomavirus, or HPV.
+Unlike many cancers, however, we know what causes nearly 99% of all cervical cancer cases: the human papillomavirus, or HPV.